SAMARA'S STORY

 It has been so inspiring to see the way every need for this work has been provided for, every step of the way.
 Often with things that I didn't even know I would need, but couldn't have managed without.

 Before taking this on, I had no experience in fundraising or charity work.
 Yet since October 2014 we have sent 119 consignments of aid, lorries of aid to Iraq, and containers of aid to Syria, Lebanon and Jordan.
-We have distributed aid to more than half a million people, sent 11 ambulances and a range of specialist medical equipment.
+We have distributed aid to more than half a million people, sent 12 ambulances and a range of specialist medical equipment.
 We have also provided four small field hospitals in Syria, at different times and in different places during the conflict, giving emergency medical care and have a vision for a new, larger hospital.

 We have also opened two permanent outreach and distribution centres in Syria (one built from scratch) to support orphans, vulnerable children and widows left in the wake of the Syrian war, feeding and educating hundreds of vulnerable children every month, providing livelihood training for widows and encouraging the poorest to reach their potential in life.
-We are in the process of building another similar sized outreach centre, and three smaller distribution and outreach centres in rural areas.
+We are in the process of building another similar sized outreach centre, and two smaller distribution and outreach centres in rural areas.

 We have a permanent medical centre in an area where people have greater medical needs but are struggling to access medical services, and are in the process of opening a larger medical centre in another very poor area, and are also building a new large medical centre in another city.
 They will ultimately provide a range of specialist medical and diagnostic services.
 We also have farming projects to grow and process essential food crops to provide for the poor.
 Our longer term vision is also to build a larger general hospital.